 Rwanda

-The NST1 came after two five-year economic development and poverty reduction strategies - EDPRS (2008-2012) and EDPRS-2 (2013-18), where Rwanda recorded a solid economic and social performance.
-Growth averaged 7.2% over the decade to 2019.
-Gross domestic product (GDP) per capita grew by 10.9% in 2021 [1].
+NST1 came after two five-year economic development and poverty reduction strategies – EDPRS (2008-2012) and EDPRS-2 (2013-18), under which Rwanda recorded strong economic and social performance.
+Growth averaged 7.2% in the decade to 2019.
+Gross domestic product (GDP) per capita grew by 10.9% in 2021.
+However, the COVID-19 pandemic has had a significant impact on Rwanda's economy, slowing growth.
+Despite this, the economy showed signs of recovery in 2022 and 2023, with GDP growth expected to be around 6.5% in 2024 [1].

 The Italian contribution